-After the visit of the Memorial we will take you back to the airport or to Krakow city center, depending what is your travel itinerary.
+After the visit of the Memorial we will take you back to the airport or to Krakow city center, depending on your travel itinerary.

-A guided group visit with an English speaking local guide at Auschwitz-Birkenau Memorial is included in the total price of the tour.
 English speaking driver will take a very good care of you for all the time during the tour.
 You will arrive about half hour before your tour, as there’s about 20-25 minute time required for the security check.
 This applies to all types of Auschwitz tours.
-A driver will stay with you until you meet your local guide at the Museum and join your tour.
+A driver will stay with you until you meet your local, English speaking guide at the Museum and join your group.
 After about two hours of your tour at Auschwitz I and a short break you will be taken to Auschwitz II-Birkenau where you will continue your guided visit for about an hour.
 After completing the tour our driver will take you to your hotel.
 You will pay for the whole service after the tour.

-If you require a guided tour in English in Auschwitz-Birkenau, your arrival to Krakow cannot be later than at:
+If you require a guided tour in English in Auschwitz-Birkenau, your arrival to Krakow cannot be later than:

 – 10.30 a.m.
 November till March